TheLastBilly/tincan/README.md

     - Others
 - Develop a functional dynamic memory management framework
 - Develop a process management system
-- Implement a [`ELF`](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) loading system
+- Implement a [**ELF**](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) loading system
 - Document everything

 ## Building And Flashing
 Right now this is in a very, VERY, experimental (so basically incomplete) state, so even if you are able to build it, don't expect it to run properly.
-Also, while you can definetly build this repo and get a `.bin` file out, but it wont be of much use if you don't flash it somewhere.
+Also, while you can definetly build this repo and get a **.bin** file out, but it wont be of much use if you don't have somewhere to flash it into.
 Now, I know this could be simulated in qemu (and if you look through the repo's history, you'll see that I was doing that with a RPI in the past), but I just haven't had the time to set that up again.

 ### Requirements
 **Absolutely needed**